ClaraJacintho/awi_mobile/store.md

 Simple object containing the user's information.

-- userId: Number.
-The user ID in the database.
-- token: String.
+- accessToken: String.
 The identification token.
+- refreshToken: String.
+The refresh token.
-- userName: String.
+- username: String.
 The user's name.
+- role: String.
+The user's role (student or teacher)

 ### isConnected

 A simple boolean to indicate if we are connected to the API or not.

+### connection

+Stores the random state we sent to the OAuth server.